modx-pro/Docs/docs/en/guide/frontmatter.md

 }
 ```

-### Component dependencies
+### Dependencies

 - Type: `string | string[]`

-This property is responsible for displaying the dependencies of your component.
+This property is responsible for displaying the dependencies of your extra.
 Even if no dependency documentation is provided.

 ```yaml
 dependencies: miniShop2